home | about us

 That author of Galatians is again, Paul.
 By the way, as we walk through these books, you should know that there is no credible evidence that anyone except Paul wrote these letters.
 This should help you as you formulate beliefs about how true the Bible is.

-Galatians was one of the earliest of Paul’s letters, written in about 49 A.D.
+Galatians was one of the earliest of Paul’s letters, written in about 49 AD.
 When he says Galatians, he is dealing with a group of churches, not one in particular.
-Where Rome was a city (like St. Louis), Galatia was a region (like the Midwest).
+Where Rome was a city (like New York), Galatia was a region (like the Northeast).
 So Paul is not writing to any single church, but a group.

 The theme is the free gift of salvation through Jesus.
 Jews who were becoming Christians were claiming that Gentiles had to become Jews before they could become Christians, a claim Paul (a Jew himself) refutes in this letter.

-(If time permits, cover at leat one popular passage, for example The Fruit of the Spirit, Galations 5:22-23)
+(If time permits, cover at least one popular passage, for example The Fruit of the Spirit, Galations 5:22-23.)

 Ephesians